nikbearbrown/NanoLex/Data/NanoLex_3.md

 ### Relational Adjectives (Pertainyms):
  - **Photoprotection-related:** Pertaining to the function of protecting against light damage.

-### Expanded Definition and Usage\nNanoparasols are increasingly recognized for their dual mechanism of protection, combining absorption and reflection to provide comprehensive shielding from UV rays and pollutants.
+### Expanded Definition and Usage:
+Nanoparasols are increasingly recognized for their dual mechanism of protection, combining absorption and reflection to provide comprehensive shielding from UV rays and pollutants.
 In cosmetics, they enhance the efficacy of sunblocks and anti-pollution products, offering users a higher degree of skin protection.
 In industrial applications, nanoparasols are incorporated into materials that require exposure to sunlight, such as outdoor fabrics and coatings, to extend their lifespan and functionalities.

 These nanoparticles not only contribute to human health by preventing UV-induced skin damage but also play a critical role in environmental health by reducing the impact of pollutants and toxins.
 Their versatility and effectiveness make nanoparasols a valuable addition to both consumer products and protective applications in various industries.